 5.01.
-The qualifying year consists in a period of 12 consecutive months during which an employee progressively obtains his entitlement to annual vacation.
+The reference year consists in a period of 12 consecutive months during which an employee progressively obtains his entitlement to annual vacation.

 This period extends from 1 May of the preceding year to 30 April of the current year or calendar year, except when a collective agreement establishes another date for the beginning of the said period, which cannot be changed during the term of the Decree.

 5.02.
-All employees are entitled to a paid annual vacation on the basis of their gross earnings during the qualifying year provided for in section 5.01 as mentioned in the following table.
-The calculation of gross wages earned during the qualifying year as defined in section 5.01 includes the indemnity for the paid annual vacation.
+All employees are entitled to a paid annual vacation on the basis of their gross earnings during the reference year provided for in section 5.01 as mentioned in the following table.
+The calculation of gross wages earned during the reference year as defined in section 5.01 includes the indemnity for the paid annual vacation.

 5.06.
-The annual vacation may be divided into 2 periods if the employee so requests, except when the employer closes his establishment for the annual vacation period.
+The annual vacation may be divided into 2 or 3 periods of 1 week if the employee so requests, except when the employer closes his establishment for the annual vacation period.